kentrikos/aws-bootstrap/docs/troubleshooting.md

 When requesting help, please prepare/provide the following information:

-* AWS account numbers used
+* AWS account numbers used and names of corresponding management roles
 * copy of your configuration repository (e.g. tarball/gzip/URL)
 * full outputs from commands/Jenkins jobs run